async-worker/aiologger/README.md

 The builtin python logger is IO blocking.
-This means that using the builting `logging` module may interfere  `aiologger` aims to be the Asynchronous non blocking logging for python and asyncio.
+This means that using the builting `logging` module will interfere with your asynchronouns application performance. `aiologger` aims to be the standard Asynchronous non blocking logging for python and asyncio.

 ## Installation